xyflow/react-flow-docs/docs/api/plugin-components/background.md

 | `className` | `string`                         | `undefined`                         | Additional class name                                                                          |

 **Typescript:** The interface of the Background Prop Types are exported as `BackgroundProps`.

+### Npm Package

+The background component is published under `@reactflow/background` and can also be [installed and used separately](docs/getting-started/installation/#reactflowbackground).